electron/electron/docs/tutorial/debugging-main-process.md

 ## External Debuggers

 You will need to use a debugger that supports the V8 inspector protocol.

-You can use Chrome to connect a debugger by visiting `chrome://inspect` and selecting to inspect the launched Electron app present there.
+- Connect Chrome by visiting `chrome://inspect` and selecting to inspect the launched Electron app present there.
 - [Debugging the Main Process in VSCode](debugging-main-process-vscode.md)